iTechKateJoyce/project-1/README.md

 * The aim of the game is to guide a frog across a road, and a river to its home at the top of the screen.
 * Must detect any collision (e.g. with cars and river).
 * Timers should be present.
-* Timeframe : 1 week
+* Timeframe : 1 week.

 ## Technologies used
 * HTML5